molon/MLNavigationBarTransition/README.md

 ##Introduction
 Inspired by [KMNavigationBarTransition](https://github.com/MoZhouqi/KMNavigationBarTransition).
 First of all, this statement and thanks.
 But due to individual details can not meet personal preferences, with a completely different violent way to re-build a wheel.

-**The libirary uses a lot of unpublish apis(not private).
-But it's ok in my experience.
-If you are worried, please do not use it.**

 - Only support for iOS7+.
 - If two pages have different navigation bar background effect, an overlay effect not like official will appear.